bigbridge-nl/product-import/README.md

 ### Getters and setters

 I do not use getters and setters in the inner loop (that is, for the code that is used for each product again) because they use a nontrivial amount of time in large amounts.

+### Quote input

+The reason for not quoting all input is speed.

+I quote input only when necessary, that is, for input of string content.
+All other content is checked by the validator and cannot corrupt the database.

 ### Names and ids